voxpupuli/puppet-system/README.md

 ## schedules

-Create schedules that determine when a resource should not be applied and the number times it should be appplied within a specified time period.
+Create schedules that determine when a resource should not be applied and the number times it should be applied within a specified time period.

 Example configuration: